OpenCodeList Specification¶

 A JSON string representing an enumeration.
 The following additional schema properties are available:

-: A JSON string indicating the language of the contents in this column.
+members: Defines the possible values of the enumeration.
+It MUST be a JSON array ofenumMemberobjects.
+This field is REQUIRED.language: A JSON string indicating the language of the contents in this column.
 This MUST be an IETF BCP 47 language tag.

 enum-set¶